// economist · byu

 I am an economist at Brigham Young University.
-My research focuses on information transmition and price and wealth dynamics in modern markets.
-I study mathematical models of information in asset markets as well as building software systems to extract information from large and complex signals like order book data, spoken word audio, satellite images and machine code.
+My research studies information, price, and wealth dynamics in modern markets — I build mathematical models of information in asset markets and software that extracts signal from large, complex data like order-book feeds, spoken-word audio, satellite images, and machine code.

 Research